miswanting/eracraft-test/README.md

 ## Dev Env

+- Clone this repo
 1. Install dependencies with `pnpm i`
-2. Download fonts ttf files and place them in `./packages/frontend/public/fonts`
+2. Download fonts ttf files and place them in `packages/frontend/public/fonts/`
 3. Generate icons with `pnpm icon`

-## Contribute
+## How To Contribute

+### Triage Issues and Help Out in Discussions

+### Create an Issue

+### Send a Pull Request

 1. Make changes
 2. Commit those changes with `pnpm commit`
-3. Make sure tests turns green
-4. Push
+3. Add tests and make sure they pass
+4. Before creating a PR, make sure to run pnpm build and that no errors are reported

+### Create a Mod

 ## Release